ProactiveProgrammers/tuple-swapping-starter/README.md

 - Run the provided Python script by typing the following:
   - `python source/perform-ordered-pair-swap.py`
 - Confirm that the programs are producing the expected output.
+- You can check the project description on the course web site for more details about how the program should work and the output that it should produce.
 - Make sure that you can explain why the programs produce the output that they do.
 - If you have already installed the [GatorGrade](https://github.com/GatorEducator/gatorgrade) program that runs